edicleoline/proxy/README.md

 ToDo:
-    - 3proxy service wrapper [framework]
+    - proxy service wrapper [framework] (with DI)
+    - important events alert on top of page (like server disconnected)
+    - SMS count to modem state